-This year the Wine and Cheese Social will be held in December at the Hodgin Hall Alumni Center.
-The Door Prize Give Away includes: a UNM diploma frame, alumni gear and more!
+RSVP to this event recommended.
+This year the Wine and Cheese Social will be held May 7, 2015 at the Hodgin Hall Alumni Center.
+The Door Prize Give-Away includes: a UNM diploma frame, alumni gear and more!
 Winner must be present at the social to win.
 Please join us!

 Each year, UNM Golden Graduates – the class celebrating its 50th anniversary – are honored at the University of New Mexico Commencement.
 This special recognition began as a salute to alumni unable to participate in their own commencement ceremonies because of military service in WWII and the Korean Conflict.

 Request a free mini-diploma to carry with you!
 This smaller (unofficial) version of your diploma lists your name and degree, and fits in your wallet.